pearcy/Home-Improov6/README.md

     ```
 * Installed repo on Netlifly as a workaround to my local enviromental errors.
 I can work locally, push to Github and Netlify will auto-update.

 * Remove Sharp related code to see if I can eliminate error.
-Need to run locally to test API.
+Need to remove eror so I can run locally to test API.

-* Fixed local site issue - site now runs locally @ 4:13pm (commented out "image" related code)
+* Fixed local site issue - site now runs locally @ 4:13pm (commented out sharp "image" related code)

 * Test to see if Gatsby API works on my published site - www.homeimproov.com
 - Gatsby API working for test Ghost CMS